Just because someone can have a narcissistic trait doesn’t mean they have the disorder.

-The word narcissist is growing with greater awareness day by day, and narcissism seems to be a growing epidemic, as is mental health, often those around narcissistic people then suffer from many forms of psychological and physical health problems caused from the abuse, yet we can all have some narcissistic traits, this doesn’t mean we are a narcissist.
-If you can love and care for others, help others, have empathy, you are not a narcissist, and some exes, bosses, friends, family members and neighbours are just simply twits, to me, there is good narcissism and bad narcissism, in life most things tend to have an opposite, the good vs the bad, the highs vs the lows, pleasure vs pain, positive vs negative so someone who works hard to achieve might not be a narcissist, someone who uses all others to achieve could be a narcissist, someone who has confidence, yet is kind to others is not a narcissist, someone who is arrogant and hurts others could be a narcissist.
-Someone who is in control of their life is not a narcissist, someone who is controlling others could be a narcissist.
+The word narcissist is growing with greater awareness day by day.
+Narcissism seems to be a growing epidemic, as is mental health awareness.
+Often those around narcissistic people suffer from many forms of psychological and physical health problems caused from the abuse, yet we can all have some narcissistic traits.
+This doesn’t mean we are a narcissist.
+It doesn’t mean we have the disorder.
+If you can love and care for others, help others, have empathy, you are not a narcissist.
+Some exes, bosses, friends, family members, and neighbours are just simply twits.
+To me, there is good narcissism and bad narcissism.
+In life, most things tend to have an opposite, the good vs the bad, the highs vs the lows, pleasure vs pain, positive vs negative, so someone who works hard to achieve might not be a narcissist, someone who uses all others to achieve could be a narcissist, someone who has confidence, yet is kind to others is not a narcissist, someone who is arrogant and hurts others could be a narcissist.
+Someone who is in control of their life is not a narcissist; someone who is controlling others could be a narcissist.

 So what is not a narcissist?

-These things and many more often get mistaken for but on there own is not actually someone having narcissistic personality disorder, so things like, kids or adults taking selfies, that are making memories and sharing, people having plastic surgery to feel better about themselves, wanting certain things your way, being selfish and putting own needs first, people saying no because if they said yes, they’ed be saying no to themselves, arguing your point, when you’re truly passionate about something or your beliefs if you are seeing others opinions, yet sticking with your own, opinions, values and beliefs you are not a narcissist.
-Being driven to achieving, doing the best you can in your life, finding you and being confident, being opinionated.
-Spoilt kids, people looking in every mirror they own none of these means you or others are on the narcissistic personality disorder.
+These things and many more often get mistaken for but on their own is not actually someone having a narcissistic personality disorder, so things like kids or adults taking selfies, that are making memories and sharing, people having plastic surgery to feel better about themselves, wanting certain things your way, being selfish and putting own needs first, people saying no because if they said yes, they’d be saying no to themselves, arguing your point when you’re truly passionate about something or your beliefs if you are seeing others opinions, yet sticking with your own, opinions, values and beliefs, you are not a narcissist.
+Being driven to achieve, doing the best you can in your life, finding yourself and being confident, being opinionated.
+Spoilt kids, people looking in every mirror they own, none of these means you or others are on a narcissistic personality disorder spectrum.

 Yes, they are behaviours that are similar to narcissism, but It doesn’t make you or them a narcissist.

-Negativity breeds negativity, so constantly being around someone who’s negative, can bring that out in you, narcissist can and will provoke to bring out the worst in you, constantly being around someone who’s narcissistic can also bring that side out in you, doesn’t mean you or they are a narcissist, it can simply mean you bring the worst out in each other, a clash of personalities, creating a toxic relationship.
-Now if they are abusive mentally or physically, if they are narcissistic or not ( most likely they are.) no one deserves to be treated this way, and it’s time to walk away.
+Negativity breeds negativity, so constantly being around someone who’s negative can bring that out in you.
+The narcissist can and will provoke to bring out the worst in you.
+Constantly being around someone who’s narcissistic can also bring that side out in you.
+It doesn’t mean you or they are a narcissist.
+It can simply mean you bring the worst out in each other, a clash of personalities, creating a toxic relationship.
+Now, if they are abusive mentally or physically, if they are narcissistic or not ( most likely they are.), no one deserves to be treated this way, and it’s time to walk away.

-Yes as the narcissistic personality disorder is on a spectrum there is those who once you know who they are, what they do, who you are and what to and not to do when you’re around them, you can manage yourself around them, they will never be able to manage themselves around you on a continuous basis as they have a disorder it’s who they are, and without cognitive reflection skills, they lack the ability to learn from their own mistakes, and as we are human we all make them, the difference is we learn from ours, they just blame all others and cycle around the same pattern, and there is those who are extremely dangerous, and you need to get away from them safely.
+Yes, as the narcissist personality disorder is on a spectrum, there is those who, once you know who they are, what they do, who you are and what to and not to do when you’re around them, you can manage yourself around them, they will never be able to manage themselves around you on a continuous basis as they have a disorder it’s who they are.
+Without cognitive reflection skills, they lack the ability to learn from their own mistakes.
+As we are humans, we all make them, the difference is we learn from ours, they just blame all others and cycle around the same pattern, and some are extremely dangerous, and you need to get away from them safely.

-Just like people who don’t like being criticised, that on its own even with some of the above, doesn’t mean that they are a narcissist, they could have just suffered from some form of trauma in their past, not fully healed and have their shield up, so many people don’t feel good enough within their own abilities and are sensitive to criticism, until they learn about themselves if this is you, There are plenty of different ways to overcome this.
-A few that seems to help people the most with this are, watch for constructive criticism, are they genuinely trying to help you or sink you?
-A few do struggle with receiving criticism after a narcissistic relationship due to all the toxic seeds planted to create self-doubt within our own minds, be it with a parent, partner, boss, friend whoever they were in your life, the constant put-downs and criticism leave us with that self-doubt, and low self-esteem, this does not make you a narcissist, not all struggle to overcome this but most do, so please remember when we do anything new most likely at first it’s going to suck, my first few post had so many grammatical errors due to the fact I’m dyslexic, ( some still do.) with learning as I go and the help of Grammarly, owning my weakness and doing it anyway I improve.
-Like a baby learning to walk, some make it look easy and are up and off before the age of one, others take their sweet time, yet they keep going, and they learn, we are all individuals and when trying new things it feels uncomfortable, it can become hard, we can feel not good enough, yet just like we were as that baby learning to walk we kept going until we learned how to do it in our own way, and that’s all you need to do now keep going, yes people might put you down, those people who are not supportive are not your people, your dreams are yours for you not them, keep your dreams and achieve them, those who seek to put you down and hurt you, either need help and support themselves or need leaving alone, don’t worry about what other say, I know that’s not easy, but learning and understanding your truth it becomes easier.
+Just like people who don’t like being criticised, that on its own, even with some of the above, doesn’t mean that they are a narcissist.
+They could have just suffered from some form of trauma in their past, not fully healed and have their shield up.
+So many people don’t feel good enough within their own abilities and are sensitive to criticism until they learn about themselves.
+If this is you, There are plenty of different ways to overcome this.
+A few that seems to help people the most with this are, watching for constructive criticism.
+Are they genuinely trying to help you or sink you?
+A few do struggle with receiving criticism after a narcissistic relationship due to all the toxic seeds planted to create self-doubt within our own minds, be it with a parent, partner, boss, friend, whoever they were in your life, the constant put-downs and criticism leave us with that self-doubt, and low self-esteem, this does not make you a narcissist, not all struggle to overcome this.
+Still, most do, so please remember when we do anything new, most likely at first, it’s going to suck.
+My first few posts had so many grammatical errors due to the fact I’m dyslexic ( many still do.) with learning as I go.
+With the help of Grammarly, owning my weakness and doing it anyway, I improve.
+Like a baby learning to walk, some make it look easy and are up and off before the age of one, others take their sweet time, yet they keep going.
+They learn, we are all individuals, and when trying new things, it feels uncomfortable, it can become hard, we can feel not good enough, yet just like we were as that baby learning to walk, we kept going until we learned how to do it in our own way, and that’s all you need to do now keep going, yes people might put you down, those people who are not supportive are not your people, your dreams are yours for you not them, keep your dreams and achieve them, those who seek to put you down and hurt you, either need help and support themselves or need leaving alone, don’t worry about what other say, I know that’s not easy.
+Still, learning and understanding your truth it becomes easier.
 Constructive criticism is when people try to help you, offer advice and support to help you achieve.

-People who have suffered from narcissistic abuse, at the time do not see they are being abused, the ones who tell are not always believed.
-Courts, judges, police, the therapist often do not understand narcissistic abuse, they are asleep don’t stay quiet, we are in this together to wake up the nation and get the awareness, help and support out there, so people no longer suffer in silence and alone, and so people rise back up to find their joy and happiness again and move forward to a much better life.
+People who have suffered from narcissistic abuse at the time do not see they are being abused.
+The ones who tell are not always believed.
+Courts, judges, police, the therapist often do not understand narcissistic abuse.
+They are asleep.
+Wake them.
+Don’t stay quiet.
+We are in this together to wake up the nation and get the awareness, help and support out there so people no longer suffer in silence and alone.
+So people rise back up to find their joy and happiness again and move forward to a much better life.
 The past is the past, and we can not change it.
 We can use the present to change the future as that’s not yet written.

 People often question things like.
-They can not be a narcissist they always take their kids out?
+They can not be a narcissist.
+They always take their kids out?
 They can not be a narcissist, as they don’t care about their looks?
-They can not be a narcissist they don’t post selfies?
-They can not be a narcissist, as they are not in a high powered job?
+They can not be a narcissist.
+They don’t post selfies?
+They can not be a narcissist, as they are not in a high powered jobs?
 This isn’t always true.
-Just because they don’t take selfies doesn’t make them a narcissist and doesn’t make them not one, taking kids out again neither makes them not one or one.
+Just because they don’t take selfies doesn’t make them a narcissist and doesn’t make them not one.
+Taking kids out again neither makes them not one or one.

 If they have one or two, they are not a narcissist.
-Good people can explode we all have our limits of the amount of pressure we can take, losing your s**t because you’ve been pushed past that point does not make you or them a narcissist.
-If you pass responsibility back to the rightful owner, when it was them, this does not make you a narcissist.
+Genuine people can explode.
+We all have our limits on the amount of pressure we can take.
+Losing your s**t because you’ve been pushed past that point does not make you or them a narcissist.
+If you accept responsibility for your own actions and pass responsibility back to the rightful owner when it was them, this does not make you a narcissist.

-Narcissism is present in all areas of the narcissist life, and there is no moment in this person life; they are not a narcissist.
-It is characterised by the inability to distinguish from the external world and other people.
-They have a disorder it’s who they are.
-Yes they can put a grand act on around those they are not around too often, yet you will see how they act differently around different people, and we can also do this, we can all say something by mistake that could hurt anothers feelings, yet we’d recognise this, feel bad, apologise and not do it again, good people can be sensitive to the thoughts and feeling of others, a narcissists can only honestly think of themselves, then come out with.
+Narcissism is present in all areas of the narcissist’s life, and there is no moment in this person’s life; they are not a narcissist.
+It is characterised by the inability to distinguish between the external world and other people.
+They have a disorder.
+It’s who they are.
+Yes, they can put a grand act on around those they are not around too often, yet you will see how they act differently around different people.
+We can also do this, we can all say something by mistake that could hurt another’s feelings, yet we’d recognise this, feel bad, apologise and not do it again.
+Reasonable people can be sensitive to the thoughts and feelings of others.
+A narcissist can only honestly think of themselves, then come out with.
 “I was only joking.”
-When they hurt someone else.
-Yes people can make mistakes, and they will apologise and try not to do it again, a narcissist, however, will hit repeat on those same mistakes, then blame someone else, never accepting responsibility, not being able to change their behaviour as they have a disorder and can not see the error of their ways.
-You can not teach them either, it did not start with you, and it will not end with you, people have to be willing to learn from mistakes to be able to change.
+When they hurt someone else, yes, people can make mistakes.
+They will apologise and try not to do it again.
+A narcissist, however, will hit repeat on those same mistakes, then blame someone else, never accepting responsibility, not being able to change their behaviour as they have a disorder and can not see the error of their ways.
+You can not teach them either, it did not start with you, and it will not end with you.
+People have to be willing to learn from mistakes to be able to change.

 People are becoming afraid that they are a narcissist when they are not.
 People are also accusing people of being a narcissist when they are not.

-This is about what is not a narcissist, I know I’ve compared a little to what is, so what is, someone who has no genuine empathy when you needed them, someone who can hurt you, and you chase after them to get their help and support, and they still ignore you, someone who exploits others, someone who drains others of anything and everything they can, and someone with those repeat patterns of behaviour.
+This is about what is not a narcissist.
+I know I’ve compared a little to what is, so what is, someone who has little to no genuine empathy when you needed them, someone who can hurt you.
+You chase after them to get their help and support, and they still ignore you, someone who exploits others, someone who drains others of anything and everything they can, and someone with those repeat patterns of behaviour.

 All about the narcissist Online course.